maxcabrajac/bttr_dispatchers/README.md

 A collection of useful dispatchers!

-Most if not all of Hyprland dispatchers are made with direct user interaction in mind, that is, they are thought to be used as keybindings.
+Most, if not all, of Hyprland dispatchers are made with direct user interaction in mind, that is, they are thought to be used as keybindings.
 Although Hyprland's Plugin API is very powerful, this way of designing dispatchers makes a very poor scripting interface.
-This plugin aims to add some scripting friendly dispatchers!
+This plugin aims to add some scripting-friendly dispatchers!

 # Installing

-- `hyprpm`
+## `hyprpm`

 ```sh
 hyprpm add github.com/maxcabrajac/bttr_dispatchers